 - Organ failure

-If you are having a hard time getting a senior loved one to drink enough water, try one a few of the following strategies to increase their fluid consumption.
+If you are having a hard time getting an older person to drink enough fluids, try one a few of the following strategies to increase their fluid consumption.

 9 Strategies To Get Seniors Hydrated

 1) Suggest Foods That Have A High Water Content

 An article on Healthline says that the top fruits and vegetables that contain the most water are:

 - Grapefruit (NOTE: the FDA advises that, often, grapefruit and medications don’t mix.
 Be careful of grapefruit as eating it or drinking the juice too close to the time of taking medications can block the enzymes needed to break done the drug.
 This can potentially increase the amount of medication in the person’s system and can lead to an increase in side effects).